IngoHHacks/UnlockAll/README.md

 ### Changelog ###

-#### 1.1.0
+#### 2.0.0
-- Added ascension (KCM) unlocks
+- Kaycee's Mod update
-- Unlocking of features now happens when the game starts instead of when starting a new run
+- Unlocks now happen when the game starts instead of when starting a new run

 #### 1.0.2
 - Fixed totem softlock